 Characterization of tangent and cotangent spaces.
-Our introduction of tangent and cotangent vectors implicitly assumed that \mathcal{Z} is a space with a differentiable structure, in which time derivatives \dot{z} and state-space derivatives E' can be defined in a meaningful way.
+Our introduction of tangent and cotangent vectors implicitly assumed that $\mathcal{Z}$ is a space with a differentiable structure, in which time derivatives $\dot{z}$ and state-space derivatives E' can be defined in a meaningful way.
 In addition, our implicit definition of the cotangent space as the topological dual of the tangent space requires a topology on the tangent space, which we didn't define.
-In many cases of importance, including the important example of the Wasserstein metric space, these aspects are non-trivial, and appropriate constructions and generalizations are necessary; the book by Ambrosio, Gigli and Savaré [AGS05] is an example of such generalizations in the case of gradient flows.
-Nonetheless, we feel that the formal differentiable way of writing provides the right intuition, and therefore we maintain this way of writing the system.
+In many cases of importance, including the important example of the Wasserstein metric space, these aspects are non-trivial, and appropriate constructions and generalizations are necessary; the book by Ambrosio, Gigli and Savaré [AGS08] is an example of such generalizations in the case of gradient flows.